juspay/purescript-logoot-core/README.md

 a simple binary search, to retrieve identifiers.

 Also, if server CPU cyles are not an issue, it may be worthwhile to keep a "current document state" that holds a list of active identifiers and document elements, then broadcast that to a new user upon connecting.
 The alternative is to transmit the whole document history and let the user recompute the latest document state.

+For convenience you can use the `Logoot.Types.History` module for encoding and decoding history.